 This is a real dataset that has been used in over 100 publications.
 We’ve simplified it for the workshop, but you can download the full dataset and work with it using exactly the same tools we’ll learn about today.

-First, let’s download and look at some of the cleaned spreadsheets from the Portal Project dataset.
-We’ll need the following three files:
+Let’s look at some of the cleaned spreadsheets you downloaded during Setup to complete this challenge.
+You’ll need the following three files:

 Open each of these csv files and explore them.
 What information is contained in each file?
 Specifically, if I had the following research questions: